HSBC SVNS Singapore 2026 Pools Confirmed – Fans Guide to All the Singapore Rugby Fest 2026 Events

 SEA 7s 2026

 The annual tournament is an open invitational tournament for South East Asia Rugby Unions, and is organised by the Singapore Rugby Union.
-The SEA 7s Finals (31 January 2026) will be held at the National Stadium, with the pool stages usually played at Jurong West on 30th January 2026
+The SEA 7s Finals (31 January 2026) will be held at the National Stadium, with the pool stages played at the Singapore Recreation Club on 30th January 2026.

 Sidney Kumar, General Manager of SRU said, “The SEA 7s is more than just competition; it’s a showcase of the passion and progress of rugby across our region.
 Hosting the tournament here not only allows us to highlight our national teams and the shared commitment among ASEAN nations to grow the game together, it also provides our men and women’s 7s teams an opportunity to play the finals at the National Stadium.”